BYTE-RANGER-Software/indy-foy/README.md

 ## Legal Notice
 This is a **non-commercial fan project**.

-“Indiana Jones”™ and related properties are trademarks of **Lucasfilm Ltd.**
+**Indiana Jones™** and related properties are trademarks of **Lucasfilm Ltd.**
 This project is **not affiliated with or endorsed by Lucasfilm, Disney, or Screen 7**.
 All other trademarks are the property of their respective owners.

-“Fountain of Youth” was previously coordinated by contributors associated with Screen 7 (1999–2021).
-Current continuation is independent and unaffiliated.

 Unless otherwise noted, repository contents are provided under **CC BY‑SA 4.0**.
 If you are a rights holder and have concerns, please contact us: ByteRanger@gmx.de.

+### Name Disclaimer
+The use of the title **Fountain of Youth** refers to the mythical motif only, and this project is **not affiliated with, endorsed by, or connected to any film, TV production, book, or other work** titled *Fountain of Youth* or with a similar name.

+**Fountain of Youth** was previously coordinated by contributors associated with Screen 7 (1999–2021).
+Current continuation is independent and unaffiliated.

 ## Attribution & Credits
 See **[ATTRIBUTION.md](ATTRIBUTION.md)** for sources, acknowledgments, and detailed credits.